-Joint income is any income you earned in conjunction with another person or entity.
+Joint income is income you earned in conjunction with another person or entity.
 This may be interest from a jointly held bank account, dividends from jointly owned shares or rental income from a jointly owned rental property.

-Income you earn jointly with another person is treated as partnership income for income tax purposes.
-In many cases, a partnership return should be lodged, and individuals should return the partnership income less deductions at item 13 as partnership income or a partnership loss.
+Income you earn with another person is treated as partnership income for income tax purposes.
+In many cases, a partnership return should be lodged, and individuals should show the partnership income less deductions at item 13.
 However, if you were not in a partnership carrying on a business, you show your share of the income and expenses at the appropriate item on your own tax return.
 This would be the case if the only income derived jointly (or in common) with another person was: